Dev-Mehta/Blog/_data/blog/2021-05-12-introduction-to-micro-web-framework-flask.md

   Development for a Data Scientist is…
 thumbnail: /assets/Add a heading.png
 ---
 Understand the concept of micro web framework Flask in Python.
+You can also [download the notes](https://res.cloudinary.com/devmehta/image/upload/v1620837180/Introduction_to_Micro_Web_Framework_Flask_nzjchv.pdf) in pdf format.

 ## Introduction
 Web Development in today’s time is very important for any business.
 Many big companies and startups rely on a great website to attract many customers.